- What is blended learning?

 What is blended learning?

 According to Driscoll (2019, p.
 1), blended learning means different things to different people.
 The meaning of the term constantly evolves as it incorporates new concepts along with each new technology, thus illustrating blended learning’s potential for growth.
+An example of this is combining parts of traditional learning with Bloom’s mastery learning.
 Driscoll further explains that blended learning may take the form of combining modes of web-based technology, pedagogical approaches, instructional technologies, and actual job tasks.

 Essential Blended Learning Statistics